strykeforce/classroom/src/swerve/swerve-math.md

 ## Swerve Yaw Component

-When the robot yaws, the wheels are positioned perpendicular to the center of the robot.
+When the robot yaws, the wheels are positioned perpendicular to the center of rotation.

 Note that this is not 45° if the robot isn't square.